DonoA/Skiff/design.md

 ```
 ### Truthiness
 The only values which evaluate to false are `None`, `false`, and `0`.
 Any other value will evaluate to `true`.
 In addition, the evaluation of booleans is a fail fast operation.
 Thus `if(!value.isNone() && value.call_function())` is valid regardless of if value is `None`.

+Methods can override the operation that will be preformed when the access `[]` is called on the class as well as the access and assignement `[] =` is called on the class.
+Through this methodology, many array access and asignment operations may be preformed from the user space.